Robbery is one of many different types of theft crimes. Like any theft, robbery includes…

 On behalf of The Law Office of Gustavo E. Frances, P.A.

 Recently, three Miami residents were charged with felony theft charges following a trip to a Walmart in Okeechobee.
-According to police, a search of the car the three were driving revealed a variety of items including perfumes, children’s toys, bed sheets and electronics following a six minute trip inside the store.
-In total, police say that $967.24 worth of merchandize was found.
-However, police say that no receipts were found for any of the merchandize.
+According to police, a search of the car the three was driving revealed a variety of items including perfumes, children’s toys, bedsheets, and electronics following a six-minute trip inside the store.
+In total, police say that $967.24 worth of merchandise was found.
+However, police say that no receipts were found for any of the merchandise.

-Each of the individuals were arrested and bond was set around $5,000.
-Each of the three people have since been released after posting bond.
+Each of the individuals was arrested and the bond was set around $5,000.
+Each of the three people has since been released after posting bond.

 In some circumstances, these penalties can be avoided.
 With the right defense, people can get felony charges reduced or eliminated.

 Okeechobee News, “Miami trio charged in store theft in Okeechobee Walmart,” Eric Kopp, Dec.
 17, 2013